Printer Friendly Statement[June 2014]

-The National Oceanic and Atmospheric Administration (NOAA) reaffirms its commitment to provide a workplace that is free of discrimination.
-We continue to take a comprehensive approach to managing diversity by practicing equal employment and engaging in affirmative efforts to create and maintain an environment that supports and encourages the contributions of all employees.
+Each year, the National Oceanic and Atmospheric Administration (NOAA) leadership reaffirms its commitment to provide a workplace that is free of discrimination and fosters an environment that supports and encourages the contributions of all employees.

-The success of our Agency requires the steadfast support and commitment of every employee.
-We cannot accomplish our vital mission without the talent, dedication, and skills of all employees.
-As such, NOAA will not tolerate discrimination based on race, color, religion, sex (including sexual harassment and pregnancy discrimination), sexual orientation, gender identity, national origin, age ( 40 years of age and over), genetic information or disability (physical or mental), including the provisions of reasonable accommodations on the basis of disability to qualified applicants and employees.
+The success of our Agency requires the support and commitment of every employee.
+We accomplish our mission and goals by utilizing the talent, dedication, and skills of all employees.
+As such, NOAA will not tolerate discrimination based on race, color, religion, sex (including sexual harassment and pregnancy discrimination), sexual orientation, national origin, age ( 40 years of age and over), genetic information or disability (physical or mental), including the provision of reasonable accommodations for qualified applicants and employees with disabilities.
 Retaliation against those who initiate discrimination complaints, serve as witnesses or otherwise oppose discrimination and harassment is strictly prohibited.
-NOAA's policy is to ensure that EEO covers all personnel / employment programs, management practices, and decisions.
+NOAA's policy is to ensure that equal employment opportunity (EEO) covers all personnel / employment programs, management practices, and decisions.

-The NOAA Civil Rights Office (CRO) is charged with the vital mission of ensuring adherence to Federal civil rights laws and regulations in all aspects of employment.
-Employees and applicants for employment who believe they have been discriminated against and wish to initiate an EEO complaint must contact NOAA’s CRO within 45-days of the date of the matter alleged to be discriminatory or, in the case of personnel action, within 45-days of the effective date of the action.
-For information on the EEO complaint process call 1-800-452-6728 or visit www.eeo.noaa.gov.
+The NOAA Civil Rights Office (CRO) is responsible for the vital mission of ensuring adherence to federal civil rights laws and regulations in all aspects of employment.
+Employees and applicants for employment who believe they have been discriminated against and wish to initiate an EEO complaint must contact CRO within 45 calendar days of the alleged discriminatory event.
+For infonnation on the EEO complaint process call (800) 452-6728, (301) 713 - 0500 or visit www.eeo.noaa.gov.

-I strongly support civil rights, EEO and Alternative Dispute Resolution initiatives.
+I strongly support Civil Rights, EEO and Alternative Dispute Resolution initiatives.
 The diversity of our workforce enriches the workplace and our community.
-I urge each manager, supervisor and employee to embrace and develop a workforce within NOAA that reflects the diversity of the Nation we serve.
+Managers, supervisors and EEO Officials must work together to reflect our commitment to EEO and Diversity and to take steps to prevent and/or correct discriminatory practices and behaviors.
 All of us share in the responsibility for creating and maintaining a workplace free of discrimination, harassment, and reprisal.

 Sincerely, Kathryn D. Sullivan, Ph.D.